So when I started this blog, I promised myself to blog at least once a week.

 I was last to get my interview, and by the time it reached me I was tired from waiting so long that I felt happy to get myself into the room and answer questions.
 There were 3 interviewers, again, loading me with ridiculous amount of questions that I swear I gave up thinking half way through the interview.

 I packed my things and left the conference halls, calling my advisor and mom about the whole thing.
-I was tired – mentally and physically.
-And it was still Thursday which meant that I would still have school when I wake up.
+I was tired – mentally AND physically.
+Also, as if the day wasn’t enough, today was still Thursday – which meant that I would still have school when I wake up tomorrow.
 All I could think of was how I would drag my damn worn out body to shower then bed.